open-pioneer/trails-openlayers-base-packages/src/packages/local-storage/README.md

 This package provides access to the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-A single local storage key (configurable, see [Configuration](#configuration)) is used to keep track of the application's persisted state.
+A single local storage key (configurable, see [Configuration](#configuration)) is used to keep track of the application's persistent data.
 Packages using the `LocalStorageService` can work with arbitrary values (including nested data structures) through a convenient API.

-> NOTE: The `LocalStorageService` will read the persistent state from the browser's local storage on application startup.
+> NOTE: The `LocalStorageService` will read the persistent data from the browser's local storage on application startup.
-> Changes to that state made via the `LocalStorageService` will be reflected in the browser's local storage immediately.
+> Changes to that data made via the `LocalStorageService` will be reflected in the browser's local storage immediately.
 > Concurrent changes made to the browser's local storage **will not** be reflected by the `LocalStorageService`.
 > In other words, there is no two-way synchronization between the two systems while the application is running.
+>
+> You should not attempt to modify the local storage value managed by the `LocalStorageService` (see `storageId` in [Configuration](#configuration)) through the "raw" Browser APIs while the application is running.
+> Other keys are safe to use.

 ## Usage